graham55/classic-yourls/readme.txt

 * Minor typo fixes

 = 1.0.1 =
-* Don't generate URLs in admin, wait for the first post view.
+* Don't generate URLs in admin, wait for the first post view

 = 1.0.0 =
 * Initial Release

 == Upgrade Notice ==

+= 2.1.4 =
+* Version 2.1.3 is a bugfix update that is recommended for all users.

+= 2.1.3 =
+* Version 2.1.3 is a bugfix update that is recommended for all users.

+= 2.1.2 =
+* Version 2.1.2 is a bugfix update that is recommended for all users.

+= 2.1.1 =
+* Version 2.1.1 is a bugfix update that is recommended for all users.

+= 2.1 =
+* Version 2.1.0 contains new features to improve plugin use for everyone.

+= 2.0.1 =
+2.0.1 is a bugfix update that is recommended for all users.

 = 1.0.5 =
-* This is a bugfix release that is recommended for all users.
+* This is a bugfix release that is recommended for all users

 = 1.0.1 =
-* This fixes a small bug that could lead to your URL reporting as "Auto Draft" in the URLs admin.
+* This fixes a small bug that could lead to your URL reporting as "Auto Draft" in the URLs admin

 = 1.0.0 =
 * Initial release.
 Thanks for Trying!